 Rock Jensen, consultant with Soriant Solutions, presents on how to achieve excellence in Environmental Services.

-This July, the Association for the Healthcare Environment (AHE) offered a webinar training presentation which aimed to answer this question.
+This July, the Association for the Healthcare Environment (AHE) offered a webinar training presentation that aimed to answer this question.
 The webinar focused on ingredients needed to create an excellent Environmental Service Department.
 The seminar provided Environmental Service management and staff with pertinent and timely information and resources suited for their work environment.
 Five key areas were focused upon.
-These areas are: Knowledge, Organization, Relationships, Engagement and Leadership.
+These areas are Knowledge, Organization, Relationships, Engagement, and Leadership.
 Great departments must weave each of these five areas together and manage them successfully in today’s challenging healthcare environment.

 If you would like to learn more about this seminar, please visit the AHE website